ColinKennedy/nvim2/README_6.md

 - https://github.com/folke/neodev.nvim/issues/98

-- Virtual text is cutting off the last characters to the right of the text
- - e.g. sphinx-code-include
 - Add back in if / ik & af / aK for functions and classes

 - Once async tree-sitter parsing is possible, consider re-adding winbuf for Lua